BreakEven+™ • Estimation Stack • FALIB®

 Supervision, systems, software, support salaries, occupancy, insurance, estimating effort, and management structure do not disappear just because they are not visible on a simple estimate line item.

 A contractor that only prices visible field labor is not pricing the company.
-They are pricing a fraction of it.
-That distinction becomes more important as the organization grows, carries more indirect structure, or manages subcontractor-heavy delivery.
+They are pricing only part of it.
+That becomes a bigger problem as the business grows, adds indirect structure, or manages subcontractor-heavy delivery.

-This pillar page explains what belongs in breakeven.
-It also shows why contractors misprice, why some firms need two different breakeven views, and how double counting distorts the rate.
-Most importantly, it shows how BreakEven PLUS™ with FALIB® gives the end-user real operating control without relying on consultants.
+This page explains what belongs in breakeven.
+It also shows why contractors misprice, why some firms need two breakeven views, and how double counting can distort the rate.
+Most importantly, it shows how BreakEven+™ with FALIB® gives the end-user more control without relying on consultants.

 Core Layers 6